FluentZap/WordCounter/README.md

 int WordCounter.CountWords(string keyWord, string wordsToCheck, bool strict = false);
 // returns count of keyWord in wordsToCheck
-// defaults as case sensitive, can be set to case insensitive with an optional arguement
+// defaults as strict off, can be set to strict with an optional argument
 ```

 ## Program Specifications